ZxZ7/ZFundPredictor/README.md

 It consists of:

-* A **web-scraping** framework to extract the data of funds from http://fund.eastmoney.com/.
+* A **web-scraping** framework that extracts and stores data of funds from http://fund.eastmoney.com/.
-* A **data preprocessing and EDA** pipeline that transform the raw data into datasets for machine learning models.
+* An **ETL** pipeline that fetches, transforms and loads the raw data into datasets for machine learning models.
 * A machine learning/deep learning **prediction tool** (currently based on LSTM only - more to come in the future).